sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 views showing the main axis of elongation perpendicularly to the line of sight (when the object is in a canonical upright position).
 To the best of our knowledge, the reasons for such a bias are currently unclear.
-A hypothesis may be that side views are particularly interesting for toddlers because they unambiguously display the whole shape of the object, making easier to recognize the object.
+A hypothesis may be that side views are particularly interesting for toddlers because they unambiguously display the whole shape, simplifying object recognition.

-To investigate this question, we leverage the OmniObject3D dataset <d-cite key=" wu2023omniobject3d"></d-cite> which contains 6,000 high-quality textured meshes scanned from real-world objects, distributed in 190 categories.
+To investigate this question, we leverage the OmniObject3D dataset <d-cite key=" wu2023omniobject3d"></d-cite> which contains 6,000 high-quality textured meshes scanned from real-world objects, distributed into 190 categories.
 We specifically use the provided recordings of 24 in-depth rotations per object in a canonical upright position.
-We preprocess this dataset by removing objects that do not show a clear main axis of elongation (e.g. a symmetric bottle).
+We preprocess this dataset by removing objects that do not show a clear main axis of elongation (e.g. a rotationally symmetric bottle).
 To do so, we remove objects for which the ratio between the finest and widest views on the horizontal axis is below $0.8$.
 The provided views were randomly sampled around the yaw axis, meaning that we do not access the exact side views of an object.
 Thus, we define